Defining Such a Relationship

 The degree of sick behavior by either partner can vary.
 One of them may be sicker than the other.
 One or both of them may abuse their partner.
 They may abuse in different ways.
 Their abuse might be blatant or indiscernible.
 It might be unintentional or subconscious or both.
 Whatever the method of delivery it is equally damaging to the recipient.
 The sinister aspect of imperceptible abuse is that it’s difficult to identify and explain.
 This makes it hard to gain support from family and friends.

 Any relationship that makes you feel bad is or has the capability of becoming a toxic love relationship.
-It doesn’t necessarily mean that one or both partners has to be psychologically ill for this to occur.
+It doesn’t necessarily mean that one or both partners have to be psychologically ill for this to occur.
 Just being with a person who’s wrong for you can lead to a toxic love relationship.

 Recognizing a Toxic Love Relationship

 So how do you know when you’re in a toxic love relationship?
 During the early stages of these relationships, it’s hard to spot.
 If either partner has unhealthy tendencies, they usually repress them.
 As a person becomes more involved, especially if they are at a low point in their life, it progressively becomes more difficult to determine.
-This is particularly true if one or both partners are getting sicker as a result their involvement in the toxic love affair.
+This is particularly true if one or both partners are getting sicker as a result of their involvement in the toxic love affair.

 One of the best ways to know if you are in a toxic love relationship is to look at how you feel!
-Since you’ve been together do you feel better or worst about yourself and your life?
+Since you have been together, do you feel better or worst about yourself and your life?
 When you spend time together, do you feel uplifted, relaxed, and confident or do you feel depressed, nervous, and unsure?
 When you’re apart, do you feel certain and at peace about your relationship or do you feel confused and anxious about it?
 If you feel like the second part of these comparative questions more often than not, you may be in a toxic love relationship.

 Another, and perhaps more reliable, method for determining whether you are in a toxic love relationship is to tune in to what your intuition, or gut feelings, are telling you.
 (Intuition and gut feelings are different names for the same thing.)